mjo22/cryojax/README.md

 integrator = cs.FourierSliceExtract(interpolation_order=1)
 ```

 Here, the 3D scattering potential array is read from `filename`.
-Then, the abstraction of the scattering potential is then loaded in fourier-space into a `FourierVoxelGrid`, and the fourier-slice projection theorem is initialized with `FourierSliceExtract`.
+Then, the abstraction of the scattering potential is then loaded in fourier-space into a `FourierVoxelGridPotential`, and the fourier-slice projection theorem is initialized with `FourierSliceExtract`.
 The scattering potential can be generated with an external program, such as the [cisTEM](https://github.com/timothygrant80/cisTEM) simulate tool.

 We can now instantiate the representation of a biological specimen, which also includes a pose.